-Arduino board can operate satisfactorily on power that is available from the USB port.
+Arduino boards can operate satisfactorily on power that is available from the USB port.
 It provides 5V DC voltage and can be sourced from the port from a PC, wall socket adapter or portable power bank.

-Some Arduino boards like UNO, MEGA and DUE, come with AC socket which can be used to power the boards and to supply additional voltage if needed.
+Some Arduino boards like UNO, MEGA and DUE, come with an AC socket that can be used to power the boards and to supply additional voltage if needed.
 A power supply adapter that provides from 7 to 12V (Volts) of DC (Direct Current) is required.
 The adapter is plugged onto the wall socket and the other end goes directly onto the board's AC socket.

-Make sure the power adapter complies with your Arduino board specifications
+Make sure the power adapter complies with your Arduino board specifications.

 If you find that additional power is required from your Arduino board to operate it properly, or if you need to operate the Arduino board disconnected from a USB port.

 The AC adapters are commonly available in retail stores for use with consumer products are often suitable, but make sure that it has the proper connector for plugging into the power socket on your Arduino board: 5.5mm diameter cylindrical plug with 2.1mm pin hole, and that provides Positive voltage on the inside pin hole and Negative (or common/ground) voltage on the outside cylindrical sleeve of the connector plug.

 Some boards come with a Li-Po (Lithium-ion Polymer) battery socket that fits this kind of batteries.
 For example, MKR boards (except MKR FOX and WAN 1300) come with this feature.
 These types of batteries supply 3.7V, are rechargeable and they can provide higher energy than other lithium batteries.